 Also its the home of some international golf courses.
 So, in the recent years, one of the biggest theme park of Europe is opened in Belek, Land of the Legends

 - Spend a Day in Land of Legends

 Here is the map of Belek;

 Kemer is a seaside resort and 40 km (25 mi) at west of the city of Antalya, on the Turkish Riviera.
-One of the major attractions of Kemer is its natural environment; including the sea, mountains and pine forests.
+Following to thaht, One of the major attractions of Kemer is its natural environment; including the sea, mountains and pine forests.
 The shore from Beldibi to Tekirova consists of a number of beaches in bays of various sizes, mostly stoney rather than sand.

 The town of Kemer has a number of clubs, bars and restaurants, blue flag beaches and a 320 capacity yacht marina.Coastal villages of Beldibi, Kiriş, Çamyuva, Göynük, and Çıralı are near Kemer and each of them can be considered as Holiday resort because of the numbers of touristic attractions and 5 or 4 star sea front hotels.